googleworkspace/classroomrosetta/README.md

 FIREBASE_STORAGE_BUCKET=<Firebase storage Bucket>
 FIREBASE_MESSAGING_SENDER_ID=<Firebase messaging sender id>
 FIREBASE_APP_ID=<Firebase app id>
-FIREBASE_CLIENT_ID=<Firebase client id>
+FIREBASE_CLIENT_ID=<Firebase client id for the Google Authentication>
 APPS_SCRIPT_EXECUTION_API_URL=<Deployed Apps Script API URL>
 ```

-7. Deploy using the Gulp Command
+8. Deploy using the Gulp Command
 ```
 gulp fullSetupAndDeploy
 ```

-8. Deploy the Apps Script file as an API.
+9. Deploy the Apps Script file as an API.
 The project will need the OAuth consent screent completed for internal use and the project number associated in the settings.
 Replace the APPS_SCRIPT_EXECUTION_API_URL with the API url.

-9. Run the Gulp deployment again.
+10. Run the Gulp deployment again.
 ```
 gulp fullSetupAndDeploy
 ```